robyndook/Cancer_Analysis_US_Counties/Machine_Learning_Model/Segment_2_Models/Seg2_written_report.md

 ## Data Splitting

 We used the generic train_test_split from sklearn to split the data into training and testing sets for each model.
-We did not toy around with changing the train/test proportion during segment 2, but we may tinker with this aspect later down the road to see how impacts model performance.
+We did not toy around with changing the train/test proportion during segment 2, but we may tinker with this aspect later down the road to see how it impacts model performance.

 ## Model Selection